expo/expo/docs/README.md

 Version names correspond to directory names under `versions`.

 `unversioned` is a special version for the next SDK release.
-It is not included in production output
+It is not included in production output.
+Additionally, any versions greater than the package.json `version` number are not included in production output, so that it's possible to generate, test, and make changes to new SDK version docs during the release process.

 `latest` is an untracked folder which duplicates the contents of the folder matching the version number in `package.json`.